Determinization of Integral Discounted-Sum Automata is Decidable: Finitely Many Recoverable Gaps Imply Determinizability

 \begin{proof} Let $\cA=(\Sigma,Q,Q_0,\alpha,\delta,\val,\fval,\lambda)$ be an NDA with finitely many recoverable gaps.
 We construct a DDA $\cD=(\Sigma,Q_D,\{v_0\},\alpha_D,\delta_D,\val_D,\fval_D,\lambda)$ that is equivalent to $\cA$.

 Since $\cA$ has finitely many recoverable gaps, there exists a bound $B\in \bbN$ on the size of those gaps.
 The states of $\cD$ are then $Q_D=\{0,\ldots,B,\infty\}^Q$.
-Intuitively, a run of $\cD$ tracks, for each $q\in Q$, the gap between the minimal run of $\cA$ ending in $q$ and the minimal run overall.
+Intuitively, a run of $\cD$ tracks, for each $q\in Q$, the gap between the minimal run of $\cA$ on $w$ ending in $q$ and the minimal run on $w$ overall.
 When this gap becomes too large to be recoverable, the states corresponding to the higher run are assigned $\infty$.
+For $v\in Q_D$ and $q\in Q$, we denote by $(v_q)$ the entry in $v$ corresponding to $q$.
 The initial state is therefore $(v_0)_q= $, assigning for each $q\in Q$ the weight of the minimal run of $\cA$ on the empty word ending in $q$.